forfudan/MojoMiji/src/docs/move/common.md

 ## Data types

-### Basic types
+### Basic data types

-Basic data types are the most common data types in programming languages.
+Basic data types are the most common data types in programming languages, they can be numeric.
 They are usually small in size, simple memory layout, and intuitive in meaning.
 For example, integers, floating-point numbers, strings, and booleans are the most common basic data types in almost all programming languages.
 In Python, these are `int`, `float`, `str`, and `bool`.

 Mojo provides the corresponding basic data types as well.
 They behave almost the same as in Python.
 In most cases, you can use the these types without any issues.
 The following tables lists the basic data types in Python and their corresponding types in Mojo.
 Note that they are not exactly the same.
 We will discuss the differences in detail later ([Things that are different](./different.md)).